Skip to content

 json-to-xml($json as xs:string, $options as map(*)) as document-node()

 Parses a JSON string and returns an XML document using the W3C JSON XML representation.
+This is useful when you want to process JSON data using XML tools such as XSLT templates and XPath axes.

 JSON to XML mapping